Spectral Evolution and Invariance in Linear-width Neural Networks: Additional Related Work

-\paragraph{Large learning rate regime.} As mentioned earlier, the large learning rate may contribute to feature learning.
-The benefits of large-learning-rate training have been studied from different aspects \cite{li2019towards,nakkiran2020learning,beugnot2022benefits,andriushchenko2022sgd}.
-Specifically, \cite{leclerc2020two} observed that training dynamics with large learning rates differs from the small learning rate regime, where the latter regime exhibits monotone and fast convergence of training loss but may not generalize well on test data.
-At the early phase phase of training, \cite{jastrzebski2020break} showed using lower learning rates may result in finding a region of the loss surface with worse conditioning of kernel and Hessian matrices.
+\paragraph{Large Learning Rate Regime.} As mentioned earlier, the large learning rate may contribute to feature learning.
+The benefits of large-learning-rate training have been studied from different aspects \citep{li2019towards,nakkiran2020learning,beugnot2022benefits,andriushchenko2022sgd}.
+Specifically, \cite{leclerc2020two} observed that training dynamics with large learning rates differ from the small learning rate regime, where the latter regime exhibits monotone and fast convergence of training loss but may not generalize well on test data.
+At the early phase of training, \cite{jastrzebski2020break} showed using lower learning rates may result in finding a region of the loss surface with worse conditioning of kernel and Hessian matrices.
 In \cite{long2021properties}, the after kernels of NNs trained with larger learning rates generalize better and stay more stable. \cite{lewkowycz2020large} raised a ``catapult mechanism'', where gradient descent dynamics converge to flatter minima for extremely large learning rates.
-There is a transition as a function of the learning rate, from the lazy training to the catapult regime.
+There is a transition as a function of the learning rate, from lazy training to the catapult regime.
 Section~\ref{sec:spikes} illustrates a similar transition in our situations.

-\paragraph{Heavy-tailed phenomenon.} The heavy-tailed phenomenon has appeared in many places in deep learning theory;~\cite{martin2019traditional,martin2018implicit} observed that many state-of-the-art pre-trained models obtain heavy-tailed weight spectra.
+\paragraph{Heavy-tailed Phenomenon.} The heavy-tailed phenomenon has appeared in many places in deep learning theory;~\cite{martin2019traditional,martin2018implicit} observed that many state-of-the-art pre-trained models obtain heavy-tailed weight spectra.
 More precisely, these spectra have a ``5+1'' phase transition which relates to different degrees of regularization of the NN.
-With this heavy-tailed self-regularization theory,~\cite{martin2021predicting} further showed how to distinguish well-trained and poorly trained models by a power-law-based approximation.~\cite{meng2021implicit} classified trained weight spectra into three types: Mar\v{c}enko–Pastur law, Mar\v{c}enko–Pastur law with (few) outliers, and heavy-tailed spectra.
+With this heavy-tailed self-regularization theory,~\cite{martin2021predicting} further showed how to distinguish well-trained and poorly trained models by a power-law-based approximation.~\cite{meng2021implicit} classified trained weight spectra into three types: Mar\v{c}enko–Pastur law, bulk with (few) outliers, and heavy-tailed spectra.
 We extend this classification to both weight and kernel matrices in Figure~\ref{fig:spectra}.
+Additionally, similarly to the discussion in \ref{sec:heavy}, ~\cite{meng2021implicit} showed that the difficulty of the classification problem is related to the emergence of heavy-tailed spectra in weight matrices.
+This heavy-tailed phenomenon can be used to construct metrics for evaluating the generalization of NNs \cite{martin2021predicting,yang2022evaluating}, and early stopping of NNs to avoid over-fitting \cite{meng2021implicit}.